LIPS-scheme/lips/docs/docs/lips/reflection.md

 ;; ==> #0=(1 2 3 . #0#)
 ```

 Above create a cycle.
-When you you try to display a cycle it's printed using R7RS datum syntax.
+When you try to display a cycle it's printed using R7RS datum syntax.

 ## Strings